Sustainable RF Wireless Energy Transfer for Massive IoT: enablers and challenges: Disconnecting WET from the grid

 For IoT applications in remote areas, and for those that require temporal communication services, deploying a network infrastructure with fixed gPBs may not be feasible.
 As shown in Fig.~\ref{fig:someWETpromoters}, nomadic WET, which uses moving \cite{8839968,10057057,10081057,9658133, zhu2023movable} and/or flying gPBs \cite{9708417,9770091}, can provide further flexibility to meet the service requirements under severe weather/surrounding conditions and in zones with prohibited access.
 In such cases, gPBs can move/fly around to power up the IoT deployments, collect measurements, and return back once the mission has been completed.
 Notice, though, that current regulatory frameworks for unmanned vehicles may constrain the operating parameters of such gPBs, e.g., maximum speed/altitude and minimum distance from civil infrastructure and humans.

 Inevitably, under some conditions, the energy demands can far exceed the harvested energy at the gPBs, and thus compromise the WET service.
 In such cases, energy trading becomes an attractive solution to balance the energy available at the gPBs' network, as shown in Fig.~\ref{fig:someWETpromoters}.
 However, the major challenge of wireless energy trading among gPBs is that the end-to-end energy transfer efficiency may be significantly reduced.
 This is because the energy undergoes more transformations than in the case the devices are powered by their corresponding gPBs without recurring to energy trading.
+As shown in Fig.~\ref{fig:someWETpromoters}, one can ease this burden by enabling distributed energy storage systems; its constituent nodes could be seen as gPBs with larger EH circuits and energy storage capacities with the specialized role of transferring high amounts of energy to the gPBs via high-power WET links.

 Finally, the advent of reflecting intelligent surfaces (RISs) in wireless systems has brought the possibility of conveniently reconfiguring the propagation environment.
 RISs boost the conversion efficiency by implementing a low-power reflect beamforming that guarantees a constructive interference of the reflected energy signals at the IoT devices.
 This helps to extend the WET coverage and avoid obstacles, as Fig.~\ref{fig:someWETpromoters} illustrates.
 For passive RIS, this comes at no extra energy consumption in RF chains or amplifiers, since the controller of the passive reflectors is the only active element.